collinanderson/go-make-things/content/articles/2019/2019-11-08-how-i-setup-my-vanilla-js-projects.md

 When it comes to web performance, 14kb is a magic number.
 That's the approximate number of bytes in a single round trip HTTP request.

-Servers send files to the browser in small packets rather than all-at-once.
+Servers send files to the browser in small chunks rather than all-at-once.
 If you have a 20kb JavaScript file, that takes two round trips to get to the browser.

 The more round trips, the slower the site (generally speaking).